 In terms of raw numbers, the prognosis is alarming to many Jews.
 While the nation as a whole does not keep religious statistics as part of the U.S. census, the National Jewish Population Survey of 1990 made a significant effort to track the trends of the nation’s Jewish population.
 The Jewish population of America reached a high of approximately six million at mid-century and has been decreasing ever since.
 The Survey estimated some 5.5 million Jews living in America today—of whom more than one million only marginally identify themselves as Jews.
 Following the high-water mark of 1937, when Jews constituted 3.7% of the American population, the percentage has been in decline as well.
 Today the percentage of Jews relative to the population as a whole hovers at about 2%.

-In earlier decades, the overall percentage was somewhat mitigated by the greater concentration of Jews in urban centers: in New York City the percentage of Jews was ten times as great as the national average.
+In earlier decades, the overall percentage was somewhat mitigated by the greater concentration of Jews in urban centers: in New York City the percentage of Jews was ten times greater than the national average.
 Today, however, Jews seem to be following the national trends—abandoning the cities for the suburbs and leaving the Northeast for warmer climates.
 As they continue to join the mainstream in physical, geographical terms, assimilation is understandably on the rise.

 In addition to assimilation and geographic mobility, the causes of the demographic decline include low birthrates, the delay of parenthood, and adherence to birth control—all characteristic of American Jewry.
 Yet the most popular explanation often given for Jewish assimilation remains the readily observable trend of intermarriage.
 A complex phenomenon, intermarriage between Jews and non-Jews is seen as both the result of assimilation and the cause of further assimilation.